 Tourist facilities are available in Phungling Bazaar and Suketar.
 While trekking, accommodation facilities have to be arranged along the way.
 Lodges, teashops, and campsites are available en route to Kanchenjunga and Pathibhara.

 Basic tourist facilities for accommodation and food are available in the area.
 Private and community-owned campsites are also available.
 Lodges and home-stays provide a local cultural experience.
-Still it is one of the buzz in Trendy Feb 2019.
+Still, it is one of the buzzes in Trendy Feb 2019.

-Trek through the hidden valleys of Dolpa, visit the ancient Shey Gompa (The Crystal Monastery), touch the icy waters of Phoksundo Lake, see yak caravans cross high-Himalayan passes, visit some of the highest settlements on earth like the Dho-Tarap valley; Dolpa will never cease to amaze you.
+Trek through the hidden valleys of Dolpa, visit the ancient Shey Gompa (The Crystal Monastery), touch the icy waters of Phoksundo Lake, and see yak caravans cross high-Himalayan passes.
+Also, visit some of the highest settlements on earth like the Dho-Tarap valley.
+Thus, in this Trendy Feb 2019, Dolpa will never cease to amaze you.

 Dolpa or Dolpo was popularized by the film “Caravan” which showcases the extraordinary untouched beauty of the region.

 It is remote and fascinating, confined by the Dhaulagiri range in the south and east, the mountains Sisne and Kanjiroba in the west, and Tibet towards the north.
 Lake Phoksundo with its turquoise waters is the major attraction in Dolpa.